 This misconception was so widespread that in 1842 ‘teething’ was the registered cause of death for just under 5 percent of infants who died in London aged younger than one year old, and 7 percent of those aged between one and three years.
 Gosh only knows what the real cause of death was for all those poor poppets.

 Teething has been top of mind for parents for literally thousands of years and, as these misattributed London baby deaths show, it’s been chronically misunderstood for thousands of years as well.

 Primitive teething ‘remedies’ included all sorts of horrible things.
-We’re talking treatments like blistering and bleeding of the gums or placing leeches where teeth were thought to be emerging.
+We’re talking treatments like blistering and bleeding of the gums, or placing leeches on the feet or where teeth were thought to be emerging.

 Teething has been debated and agonised over since mankind’s very, VERY early days.
 According to a Nature-published paper, “there are references to teething difficulties in the Homeric hymns from around 1200 BC and in the prayers of early Indian literature around 1000 BC.”

 By the 300s Hippocrates was attributing all sorts of ills to teething.
 He said: “Teething children suffer from itching of the gums, fevers, convulsions and diarrhoea, especially when they cut their eye teeth and when they are very corpulent and costive” (from 25th Aphorism, 3rd book).

 It’s fair to say that he might have contributed generously to the whole teething chain-of-misinformation thing.